Lai-YT/data-structures-and-algorithms/chap2/readme.md

 Consider sorting n numbers stored in array A by first finding the smallest element \
 of A and exchanging it with the element in A[1].
 Then find the second smallest element of A, and exchange it with A[2]. \
-Continue in this manner for the first n1 elements of A. \
+Continue in this manner for the first n - 1 elements of A. \
 Write pseudocode for this algorithm, which is known as selection sort.